nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a nurse or a patient : `delete`

-Deletes the specified nurse or patient from the records system.
+Deletes the specified nurse or patient from the record system.

 Format: `delete id/ID`